deepaste-ai/partial-edit/README.md

-# DeePaste Partial Edit
+# Partial Edit

 A pure TypeScript utility for applying human-readable pseudo-diff patch files with partial editing capabilities powered by LLM.

-## Background
+## Motivation

 When dealing with very long documents or code files, language models typically need to output the entire content to make changes, which is wasteful and slow for small modifications.
-DeePaste Partial Edit solves this problem by enabling targeted, partial edits through a patch-based approach, making the editing process much more efficient for minor changes to large files.
+Partial Edit solves this problem by enabling targeted, partial edits through a patch-based approach, making the editing process much more efficient for minor changes to large files.

+This project is a TypeScript implementation of the approach described in OpenAI's GPT-4.1 prompting guide, which demonstrates that providing both exact code to be replaced and replacement code with clear delimiters produces high success rates in code modification tasks.
+Partial Edit encapsulates this technique into an easy-to-use API, focusing on pseudo-diff formats that don't rely on line numbers, which are especially effective for LLM-powered code editing.

+For more details, see the [GPT-4.1 Prompting Guide on Generating and Applying File Diffs](https://cookbook.openai.com/examples/gpt4-1_prompting_guide#appendix-generating-and-applying-file-diffs).

 ## Features